 When considering Buffer or Hootsuite, there are some differences.
 Both have strengths and weaknesses.
 One might be more effective for your business than the other.
 I am going to give you the full breakdown so you can make the decision on whether to use Buffer or Hootsuite.

-Hootsuite used to look like Microsoft in the way it was set up.
+Hootsuite used to look like Microsoft.
 However, since 2017, Hootsuite has significantly changed its appearance.
 Its interface is much more intuitive and much more simple to navigate than ever before.
 The set up is actually quite simple and scheduling posts is as easy as hitting a simple button.

 Buffer also offers a very clean interface.
 It is also easy to use and very simple to navigate.
 The interface is more appealing to look at and work with than Hootsuite (in our opinion), so bonus points for Buffer’s appearance.